rfhb/ctrdata/docs/articles/ctrdata_summarise.md

 # To review trial concepts details, call 'help("ctrdata-trial-concepts")'
 # Querying database (8 fields)...
 # Searching for duplicate trials...
-# - Getting all trial identifiers, 596 found in collection
+# - Getting all trial identifiers, 604 found in collection
 # - Finding duplicates among registers' and sponsor ids...
-# - Keeping 467 / 52 / 0 / 0 / 12 records from CTGOV2 / EUCTR / CTGOV / ISRCTN / CTIS
+# - Unique are 0 / 474 / 13 / 51 / 0 records from CTGOV / CTGOV2 / CTIS / EUCTR / ISRCTN
-# = Returning keys (_id) of 531 records in collection "my_collection_name"
+# = Returning keys (_id) of 538 records in collection "my_collection_name"

 # Eliminate duplicate trials records:
 result <- result[result[[".isUniqueTrial"]], ]

 nrow(result)
-# [1] 531
+# [1] 538
 #
 # Note this has used a different register as priority.
 # Also, the data frame result includes all trials which